- Search The Registry

 *The Ella Baker Center for Human Rights was founded on this date in 1996.
 It is a non-profit strategy and action center based in Oakland, California.
 The stated aim of the center is to work for justice, opportunity, and peace in urban America.

-It is named for Ella Baker, a twentieth-century Black activist and civil rights leader originally from Virginia and North Carolina.
+It is named for Ella Baker, a twentieth-century Black activist and Virginia and North Carolina civil rights leader.
 The Ella Baker Center works primarily through four initiatives to break cycles of urban violence and reinvest in urban centers.
-The organization calls for an end to recent decades of disinvestment in cities, excessive and sometimes racist policing, and over-incarceration in order to stop violence and hopelessness in poor urban communities and communities of color.
+The organization calls for ending recent decades of disinvestment in cities, excessive and sometimes racist policing, and over-incarceration to stop violence and hopelessness in poor urban communities and communities of color.
 The Ella Baker Center supports better schools, a cleaner environment, and more opportunities for young people and working people.